aurae-runtime/aurae/README.md

 including [mTLS]-encrypted [gRPC] APIs (the Aurae standard library) that become exposed to allow management and configuration of internal processes.

-Many parts of the Aurae runtime system and the Aurae standard library use core definitions from predefined [.proto] files within this repository for their build processes.
-While TypeScript files allow for the replacement of static manifests, such as [YAML], and make direct interactions with a running system possible.
+Maintainable and predefined [.proto]-files contribute to the core definition of the distributed systems runtime and the standard library.
+During the build process, these [.proto]-files can allow for greater customization possibilities.
+The [TypeScript] file format replaces static manifests (like the [YAML] file format) for direct interactions with a running system.

 ---